opencord/cord/docs/appendix_basic_config.md

 ip addr list br-int
 ```

+>NOTE: It can take several minutes to complete the IP address change

 ###Add Routes to Fabric Subnets

 Routes must be manually configured on the compute nodes so that traffic between nodes on different leaves will be forwarded via the local spine switch.